roma-glushko/roma-glushko.github.io/content/blog/k-nearest-neighbors/index.md

 These distance metrics are intuitive and fast to compute.

 However, all features or dimensions are treated the same way.
-This may be a issue if features have values in different scales.
+This may be an issue if features have values in different scales.
 For example,

 - customer age value is normally between 18 and 100
 - annual income values lies between 20,000 and 200,000 (and sometimes goes far beyond)